Same-sex marriage in Illinois: Reactions and commentary

 In February 2012, the Mayor of Chicago, Rahm Emanuel, announced that he would work for the passage of a same-sex marriage bill.
 Governor Quinn said he was looking forward to building a majority for the legislation, and reiterated his support for same-sex marriage on May 11, 2012.
 A spokesman for the Catholic Conference of Illinois reiterated its opposition and said he was unaware of any legislators whose positions had changed.
 Another opponent, Senator Tim Bivins, noted that in comparable lame-duck legislative sessions, Governor Quinn had rewarded legislators who changed their votes with positions in his administration.
 On December 29, a spokesman for President Barack Obama reported his endorsement of the legislation: "While the president does not weigh in on every measure being considered by state legislatures, he believes in treating everyone fairly and equally, with dignity and respect.
 As he has said, his personal view is that it's wrong to prevent couples who are in loving, committed relationships, and want to marry, from doing so.
 Were the President still in the Illinois State Legislature, he would support this measure that would treat all Illinois couples equally."

-On January 1, 2013, the Archbishop of Chicago, Francis, Cardinal George, in a letter to Roman Catholic parishioners wrote that enacting same-sex marriage was "acting against the common good of society", adding, "The state has no power to create something that nature itself tells us is impossible."
-For several weeks, the state Republican Chairman, Pat Brady, lobbied legislators to support the legislation, calling it "an issue of equality and we're the party of Lincoln", but other party leaders called for his resignation.

-On January 10, Methodist Bishop Sally Dyck endorsed the legislation, saying that "[m]arriage equality is a civil rights issue", even though her church forbids her from celebrating such marriages.
+On January 1, 2013, the Archbishop of Chicago, Francis George, in a letter to Roman Catholic parishioners, wrote that enacting same-sex marriage was "acting against the common good of society", adding, "The state has no power to create something that nature itself tells us is impossible."
+For several weeks, the Chairman of the Illinois Republican Party, Pat Brady, lobbied legislators to support the legislation, calling it "an issue of equality and we're the party of Lincoln", but other party leaders called for his resignation.
+On January 10, United Methodist Bishop Sally Dyck endorsed the legislation, saying that "[m]arriage equality is a civil rights issue", even though her church forbids her from celebrating such marriages.
 A group of business leaders, including representatives of Google, Orbitz, and Morningstar, Inc., on January 13 asked legislators to consider the economic advantages of enacting same-sex marriage, noting that "human capital drives innovation and growth" and "[m]arriage equality would strengthen the workforces of Illinois employers".